top of page

 What do accomodations look like

 We don’t have on-site accommodations for overnight stays, but there are plenty of options in town.
-Manchester is a fun city, and there are a handful of hotels, Airbnbs, and endless fantastic food options in a mile radius of the studio.
-I've lived here for ten years, so ask me what’s good locally!
+Manchester is a fun city, and there are a handful of hotels, Airbnbs, and fantastic food options in a mile radius of the studio.
+I've lived here for over ten years, so ask me what’s good locally!

 Can we bring friends to the session?